IMSY-DKFZ/htc/README.md

 ### Option 2: Use the models to create predictions for your data

 The models can be used to predict segmentation masks for your data.
 The segmentation models automatically sample from your input image according to the selected model spatial granularity (e.g. by creating patches) and the output is always a segmentation mask for an entire image.
 The set of output classes is determined by the training configuration, e.g. 18 organ classes + background for our semantic models.
+There are two alternatives for creating predictions:

-The [`CreatingPredictions`](./tutorials/CreatingPredictions.ipynb) notebook shows how to create predictions and how to map the network output to meaningful label names.
+1. The [`CreatingPredictions`](./tutorials/CreatingPredictions.ipynb) notebook shows how to create predictions for all images in a folder (via the `htc inference` command) and how to map the network output to meaningful label names.
+2. If you want to compute predictions directly within your code for custom tensors, batches or paths, you can use the [`SinglePredictor`](./htc/model_processing/SinglePredictor.py) class.

 ### Option 3: Use the models to train a network with the `htc` package